timmoh-king/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/0-blog_post.md

 ## Conclusion
 And that is about it!
 I hope this write-up provides insights, to you the reader, into how the internet functions and how web applications are delivered to end-users.
 I learned more about DNS as I prepped this.
-And I wished that by unraveling these technical details, you gain a deeper understanding of the complex processes that power the web.
-If you liked my stuff, buy me coffee :)
+And I wished that by unraveling these technical details, you gain a deeper understanding of the complex processes that power the web. `*stay foolish, stay hungry*` - [Steve Jobs](https://en.wikipedia.org/wiki/Steve_Jobs)

 ## References: